Planning

 - The environment in which the asset will reside

-- The Level of Service the asset must provide
+- The level of service the asset must provide

 - Any benefits the asset provides, including a thorough consideration of co-benefits